fbattini/Shoeboxing-algorithm/README.md

 - Federico Battini, Giovanni Pernigotto, Andrea Gasparella, "District-level validation of a shoeboxing simplification algorithm to speed-up Urban Building Energy Modeling simulations", Applied Energy, Volume 349, 2023, 121570, ISSN 0306-2619, https://doi.org/10.1016/j.apenergy.2023.121570. (https://www.sciencedirect.com/science/article/pii/S0306261923009340)
 ## Current limitations
 For now, this version of the algorithm implementation has the following limitations:
+- There is not yet an interface, so the algorithm needs to be run from code
 - Detailed models must be run for comparison and to obtain some properties to create the simplified models
 - Buildings can have up to four stories
 - Results are not automatically post-processed